 Help us to put things right when things go wrong

-We recognise that, like all organisations, from time to time things may go wrong.
+We recognize that, like all organizations, from time to time things may go wrong.
 We are especially keen to hear about such instances since they provide us with an opportunity to put things right and to learn from our mistakes.

 How to make a complaint